kingsawpdx/TimeShare/docs/structure.md

 ### Frontend:

-React will be utilized to create the project which will display the users calendar events.
+- React will be utilized to create the project which will display the users calendar events.

 - Google Calendar API will be utilized to all users to log into TimeShare and add events from the users google calendar to their TimeShare calendar.

-- [MUI](https://mui.com/) can be utilized for component styling.
+- Bootstrap or [MUI](https://mui.com/) can be utilized for component styling.

 ### Backend: